 ‘In-School Summative Assessment’

 In-school summative assessments will be used to monitor and support children’s performance.
-They will provide children with information about how well they have learned and understood a topic over a period of time, providing feedback on how they can continue to improve.
+This will provide children with information about how well they have learned and understood a topic over a period of time, providing feedback on how they can continue to improve.
 In-school summative assessments will also inform parents about achievement, progress and wider outcomes.
 Teachers will make use of in-school summative assessments to evaluate both pupil learning at the end of an unit or topic (based on pupil-level outcomes on HD) and the impact of their own teaching (based on class-level outcomes).
 Both these purposes will support teachers in planning for subsequent teaching and learning.
 In-school summative assessments will also be used at whole school level to monitor the performance of pupil cohorts, to identify where interventions may be required and to work with teachers to ensure pupils are supported to achieve sufficient progress and expected attainment.

 A range of ‘In-school-summative assessments’ will be used including, for example: